Who Was Aretha Franklin?

 Franklin's musical gifts became apparent at an early age.
 Largely self-taught, she was regarded as a child prodigy.
 A gifted pianist with a powerful voice, Franklin got her start singing in front of her father's congregation.

 By the age of 14, she had recorded some of her earliest tracks at his church, which were released by a small label as the album Songs of Faith in 1956.
 She also performed with C. L.'s traveling revival show and, while on tour, befriended gospel greats such as Mahalia Jackson, Sam Cooke and Clara Ward.

-But life on the road also exposed Franklin to adult behaviors, and at the age of 14, she became a mother for the first time with a son, Clarence.
+At the age of 12, she became a mother for the first time with a son, Clarence.
 A second child, Edward, followed two years later — with both sons taking her family's name.
 Franklin would later have two more sons: Ted White, Jr. and Kecalf Cunningham.

 After a brief hiatus, Franklin returned to performing and followed heroes such as Cooke and Dinah Washington into pop and blues territory.
 In 1960, with her father's blessing, Franklin traveled to New York, where after being courted by several labels, including Motown and RCA, she signed with Columbia Records, who released the album Aretha in 1961.

 Though two tracks from Aretha would make the R&B Top 10, a bigger success came that same year with the single "Rock-a-bye Your Baby with a Dixie Melody," which crossed over to No. 37 on the pop charts.